Late Kim strike sees Gangwon down Kobe in Asian Champions League

-VIDEO SHOWS: HIGHLIGHTS OF GANGWON'S 4-3 WIN AT HOME TO VISSEL KOBE IN ASIAN CHAMPIONS LEAGUE ELITE GROUP PHASE COMPLETE SHOTLIST TO FOLLOW SHOWS: CHUNCHEON, SOUTH KOREA (OCTOBER 22, 2025) (AFC – See restrictions) TO FOLLOW STORY: South Korea's Gangwon FC inflicted a last-gasp 4-3 defeat on Vissel Kobe on Wednesday (October 22), ending the Japanese side's perfect start to the Asian Champions League Elite with a winner from Kim Gun-hee.
+VIDEO SHOWS: HIGHLIGHTS OF GANGWON'S 4-3 WIN AT HOME TO VISSEL KOBE IN ASIAN CHAMPIONS LEAGUE ELITE GROUP PHASE RESENDING WITH COMPLETE SHOTLIST SHOWS: CHUNCHEON, SOUTH KOREA (OCTOBER 22, 2025) (AFC – See restrictions) 1.
+GOAL/ VISSEL KOBE CLEAR A GANGWON CORNER ONLY AS FAR AS THE EDGE OF THE BOX WITH DEFENDER, MARKO TUCI, PLAYING THE BALL BACK IN FOR FORWARD, LEE SANG-HEON, TO SCORE ON THE VOLLEY.
+1-0 2.
+(SLOW MOTION) REPLAY 3.
+GOAL/ GANGWON WINGER, MO JAE-HYEON, HEADS IN FROM A CORNER.
+2-0 4.
+(SLOW MOTION) REPLAY 5.
+GOAL/ VISSEL CLEAR A GANGWON CORNER AS FAR AS FULL-BACK, SONG JUN-SEOK, WHO DRIVES A LOW SHOT INTO THE BOTTOM CORNER FROM OUTSIDE THE BOX.
+3-0 6.
+(SLOW MOTION) REPLAY 7.
+GOAL/ VISSEL STEAL POSSESSION IN GANGWON’S HALF, PLAYING IN FORWARD, TAISEI MIYASHIRO, WHO SCORES WITH A FIRST TOUCH SHOT.
+3-1 8.
+(SLOW MOTION) REPLAY 9.
+GOAL/ VISSEL FORWARD, JEAN PATRIC, HEADS IN A PASS FROM FULL-BACK, RIKUTO HIROSE.
+3-2 10.
+(SLOW MOTION) REPLAY 11.
+GOAL/ A VISSEL LONG THROW-IN FALLS FOR MIYASHIRO WHO BEATS GANGWON GOALKEEPER, PARK CHUNG-HYO AT HIS NEAR POST.
+3-3 12.
+(SLOW MOTION) REPLAY 13.
+GOAL/ GANGWON FORWARD, KIM GUN-HEE, SCORES A SCRAPPY WINNER FROM ANOTHER CORNER.
+4-3 14.
+(SLOW MOTION) REPLAY 15.
+VARIOUS OF GANGWON PLAYERS AT FULL-TIME STORY: South Korea's Gangwon FC inflicted a last-gasp 4-3 defeat on Vissel Kobe on Wednesday (October 22), ending the Japanese side's perfect start to the Asian Champions League Elite with a winner from Kim Gun-hee.
 Kobe, who had been the only team in the eastern league phase to start the competition with two consecutive wins, had been forced to fight back from three goals down to pull level only for Kim to pounce at the death.
 Lee Sang-heon put the home side in front with an emphatic seventh minute finish and Mo Jae-hyeon doubled the lead 14 minutes later with a powerful downward header following Kim Dae-won's corner.
 Song Jun-seok completed a disastrous first half for Kobe with a little over two minutes remaining until the interval when he slid his shot through a crowd of players to beat Shuichi Gonda in the Kobe goal.
 Kobe's introduction of Taisei Miyashiro after the interval swung the game back in their favour, the Japan international pulling one back within three minutes of the restart.
 Two minutes later Jean Patrick headed in Kobe's second and Miyashiro was on target again with two minutes left, thumping the ball past Park Chung-hyo to pull his side level.
-Kobe looked set to claim a point that would see them retain top spot in the standings but Kim Gun-hee pounced in the 95th minute to secure the points for Gangwon.
+Kobe looked set to claim a point that would see them retain top spot in the standings but Kim Gun-hee pounced in the 95th minute to secure victory for Gangwon.
 The results leave Ulsan HD on top of the eastern league standings after three rounds, the South Koreans holding a one point advantage over Kobe and Gangwon following their 1-0 win against Sanfrecce Hiroshima on Tuesday.
 Clubs finishing in the top eight positions in the 12-team eastern league will progress to the knockout rounds, which will be held in March.
 The quarter-finals, semi-finals and final will be played in a centralised venue in Saudi Arabia in April.
 (Production: Conal Quinn)

 (The article has been published through a syndicated feed.
 Except for the headline, the content has been published verbatim.
 Liability lies with original publisher.)